 Learn more about Austen and the TV adaptations of her novels.

-This includes a virtual tour of the house.
+This page includes a virtual tour of one of Jane Austen's houses.

-In Bath, a famous resort town and the setting of some portions of Austen's novels.
+In the nineteenth century, people went to Bath to drink the mineral-rich waters.
+Like Brighton, it was a resort town that served as the setting of some portions of Austen's novels.
 Includes info and videos.

 A modernized version of Pride and Prejudice set on a college campus.